jacekslaby/saas/k-repository/README.md

 ## Docker image

 ```
+# first build and package an auxiliary tool
+cd ../tool-kafka-topics
+mvn package
+cp target/kafka-topics-jar-with-dependencies.jar k-repository
+# @TODO come with a better idea to do it ^^^^^   (maybe build image from the parent directory with option -f and in Dockerfile use directory names when COPY'ing.
+But it's not intuitive ?)  (perhaps put k-repository/Dockerfile in another directory, e.g. 'docker/k-repository/Dockerfile')

-# build and put in local docker
+# build and put image in local docker
 mvn package -Dmaven.test.skip=true
 mvn docker:build
 ```